A Conversation Between A Drunken Man And A Sober Chort, by Chekhov

 another Chekhov translation

-The former Intendant Office1 clerk, retired collegiate secretary Lakhmatov, was sitting at his desk, drinking his sixteenth shot, contemplating on fraternity, equality and freedom2.
-Suddenly a chort looked at him from behind a lamp...
-But don't be scared, readeress3.
+The former Intendant OfficeA civil office managing all kinds of supplies and resources for the military. clerk, retired collegiate secretary Lakhmatov, was sitting at his desk, drinking his sixteenth shot, contemplating on fraternity, equality and freedomLiberté, égalité, fraternité, French for ‘liberty, equality, fraternity’, is the national motto of France..
+Suddenly a chort looked at him from behind a lamp… But don’t be scared, readeressChekhov precisely refers to a female reader here.
+It’s important to keep that for context..
 Do you know what a chort is?
-It's a handsome young man, with a mug as black as his boots and with red expressive eyes.
-On his head, although he isn’t married4, he has little horns... and a hairdo à la Capoul5.
+It’s a handsome young man, with a mug as black as his boots and with red expressive eyes.
+On his head, although he isn’t married“Having horns” is an idiom meaning “playing away”, cheating.
+Chekhov uses it ironically here as if suggesting that many do that in marriage., he has little horns… and a hairdo à la CapoulA la Capoule (French à la Capoule, “under Capoule”) is a male hairstyle popular in the late 19th century, named after the famous French tenor Victor Capoule. .
 His body is covered in green wool and smells like a dog.
-At the bottom of his back dangles a tail ending with an arrowhead...
-Instead of fingers he has claws, instead of feet he has horse hooves.
+At the bottom of his back dangles a tail ending with an arrowhead… Instead of fingers he has claws, instead of feet he has horse hooves.
 Seeing the chort, Lakhmatov became somewhat troubled, but then, remembering that green chorts have a silly habit of appearing to all generally tipsy people, he soon calmed down.

 ‘To whom do I have the honour of speaking?’
 He turned to the uninvited guest.